 A house divided

-Yes, say some.
-Meghan’s experience has exposed an ugly undercurrent in British society.
-Black and Asian people still face racist abuse every day, and they are often mistreated by the police.
-Their lives are shaped by institutional racism, which holds back their academic careers, shuts them out of the jobs market and makes them more likely to die of preventable diseases.
+Yes.
+Meghan’s experience has exposed an undercurrent in British society.
+Black and Asian people face racism and are often mistreated by police.
+Their lives are shaped by institutional racism, which holds back their academics, shuts them out of jobs and makes them more likely to die of diseases.

-Not at all, say others.
-There are evidently still problems in parts of British society, but the vast majority of people no longer express racist attitudes, and people of colour have risen to some of the most important positions in our society.
-Instead of dismissing the whole of the UK as racist, we should identify where racism still exists and unite against it.
+No. There are still problems in British society, but the majority of people no longer express racism, and people of colour have risen to some of the most important positions in society.
+Instead of dismissing the whole of the UK as racist, we should identify where racism exists and unite against it.